jonnylin13/perion/README.md

 Named after the first private server I've ever played, `titan` is a library of Node.js modules that helps bring MapleStory private server development to the `npm` ecosystem.

+* Note this project is in early development, use with caution

 # Overview

 ## Core Packages